-To elect one Class C Director to serve until the fiscal 2023 Annual Meeting; or, if earlier, until his successor shall have been duly elected and qualified; NOMINEE: John C. Love WITHHOLD AUTHORITY FOR THE NOMINEE VELOPE.
-PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE FOR AGAINST ABSTAN 2.
-To ratify the retention of Moss Adams LLP as the Company's independent registered public accounting firm for the fiscal year ending June 30, 2021; This proxy is solicited on behalf of the Board of Directors.
+INSTRUCTIONS: To withhold authority to vote for any individual nominee(s), mark "FOR ALL EXCEPT" and fill in the circle next to each nominee you wish to withhold, as shown here: To change the address on your account, please check the box at right and indicate your new address in the address space above.
+Please note that changes to the registered name(s) on the account may not be submitted via this method.
+Signature of Shareholder Date: Signature of Shareholder Date: 1.
+To elect two Class A Directors to serve until the fiscal 2024 Annual Meeting; or, if earlier, until their successors shall have been duly elected and qualified; FOR ALL NOMINEES O John V. Winfield Jerold R. Babin WITHHOLD AUTHORITY FOR ALL EXCEPT (See instructions below) FOR AGANST ABSTAN FOR AGANST ABSTAN Constitution of WithumSmith+Brown, PC as the Company's independent registered public accounting firm for the fiscal year ending June 30, 2022; This proxy is solicited on behalf of the Board of Directors.
 This proxy, when properly executed, will be voted in the manner directed herein by the undersigned shareholder.
-If no direction is made, this Proxy will be voted FOR the nominee in Proposal 1 and FOR Proposal 2.
-To change the address on your account, please check the box at right and indicate your new address in the address space above.
+If no direction is made, this Proxy will be voted FOR the nominees in Proposal 1 and FOR Proposal 2. indicate your new address in the address space above.
 Please note that changes to the registered name(s) on the account may not be submitted via this method.
-Signature of Shareholder Signature of Shareholder Date:
+Pinetics of Shareholder Data and fill in the circle next to each nominee you wish to withhold, as shown here: To change the address on your account, please check the box at right and indicate your new address in the address space above.
+Please note that changes to the registered name(s) on the account may not be submitted via